elucian/bee/syntax/composite.md

 ```

 **Notes:**
-* Hash map is also known as dictionary or associative array;
-* Hash map operators work like for sets.
-Key is unique;
+* Hash operators are working like for a set of keys;
-* Hash map key type is usually one of: {B,U,Z,N,P,R,Q,C};
-* Hash map key type can also be composite type: {String, Date, Time};
+* Hash key type must be numeric or sortable:{String, Date, Time};
-* Hash map key type can not be double quoted string or collection;
+* Hash key type can not be double quoted string or other collection;

 ## Check for inclusion

-We can check if an element is included in a collection.
+We can check if an element is included in a collection using "∈".

 ```
 type  Tmap <: {(A:U)};